Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/Overview.md

   - A component that use canvas area represented by viewbox.

 - [Shape & Stroke](./ShapeAndStroke.md)
-  - The set of path commands and shape informations.
-This can set color, gradient, and stroke information.
+  - Shape is a set of path commands. it can set color, gradient and stroke property.

 - [Groupping](./Groupping.md)
   - Groups the classes inherited by Drawable.

 - [Transfomation & Composition](./TransformationAndComposition.md)
-  - Classes that inherit from Drawable basically support transformation between grouped objects.<br> And it supports composition between objects.
+  - Objects added to `CanvasView` support two-dimensional affine transformation.<br>These also support composition of each other.

 - [Picture](./Picture.md)
-  - Draws a rasterized image(SVG, PNG, JPG and TVG format) in CanvasView.
+  - Draws a rasterized image (SVG, PNG, JPG and TVG format) in CanvasView.

 ## Related Information
 - Dependencies